 The MSN program includes a strong foundation in theory and research inquiry.
 The School of Nursing acknowledges the responsibility to address the nursing and health care needs in populations and communities around the globe, including those who are underserved and vulnerable.
 The graduate program builds on the knowledge gained at the baccalaureate level and promotes nursing scholarship at the local, state, national and international level through research, service and practice.
 Values, ethics and multicultural perspectives are heavily embedded within the graduate program.
 Cultural sensitivity and competence are emphasized in the curriculum as students interface with a diverse population both professionally and in the care of clients, families and communities.

-The School of Nursing offers three areas of concentration:
+The School of Nursing offers these areas of concentration:

-The Advanced Practice Nursing concentration prepares the student for advanced practice nursing in the following three areas: Clinical Nurse Specialist (CNS), Family Nurse Practitioner (FNP), and Psychiatric Mental Health Nurse Practitioner (PMHNP).
+The Advanced Practice Nursing concentration prepares the student for advanced practice nursing in the following areas: Clinical Nurse Specialist (CNS), Family Nurse Practitioner (FNP) and Psychiatric Mental Health Nurse Practitioner (PMHNP).